openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-audio.md

 ```
 audioManager.setRingerMode(audio.AudioRingMode.RINGER_MODE_NORMAL).then(() => {
-  console.log(`Promise returned to indicate a successful setting of the ringer mode.`);
+  console.info('Promise returned to indicate a successful setting of the ringer mode.');
 });
 ```